wavefrontHQ/docs/pages/doc/integrations_pcf_alerts.md

 Yellow: warning (2265 5 s)
 Red: critical (2265 10 s)

 ACTION: Investigate BBS logs for faults and errors.
-If a one or more Diego cells appear problematic, pull the logs for those Diego cells and the BBS logs before contacting Pivotal Support.
+If a one or more Diego cells appear problematic, pull the logs for those Diego cells and the BBS logs before contacting VMware Support.

 ## PAS Diego Cell Route Emitter Sync Duration